Searching ...

 Myrtle Beach

-Serving as the anchor to the Grand Strand, Myrtle Beach has attracted the attention of tourists from all over the country for over 70 years.
-Listed as one of the country’s top ten summer vacation destinations on TripAdvisor, it offers visitors golf courses, beachfront hotels, shopping areas, and many different places to eat.
-A lot of its residents report that living in Myrtle Beach is like living in a small town with the amenities and convenience of a big city.
+Serving as the anchor to the Grand Strand, Myrtle Beach has attracted the attention of tourists from all over the country for decades.
+Listed as one of the country’s top ten summer vacation destinations on TripAdvisor, visitors delight in the golf courses and beach resorts.

 Kiawah Island